Problem With Your Tigard Oregon Basement, Foundation or Concrete?

 Waterproofing a Basement in Tigard

-If your basement keeps getting wet from time to time, we can determine why it’s occurring and ways to stop it.
+If your basement keeps getting wet from time to time, an expert can determine why it’s occurring and ways to stop it.

 Tigard Concrete Slab Lifting Service

-If a part of your cement front walk, terrace or driveway has sunk, we will correct that too.
+If a part of your cement front walk, terrace or driveway has sunk, they will correct that too.
 This procedure is called mudjacking (otherwise known as slab jacking).

-Mudjacking is where we slowly inject a heavy liquid mixture below a sunken cement slab.
+Mudjacking is where a technician will slowly inject a heavy liquid mixture below a sunken cement slab.
 As soon as this thick compound gathers under the slab, it solidifies and drives the slab up to the position you want it to be.

-When we’re done, all of your slabs will be at the exact same height again.
+When they’re done, all of your slabs will be at the exact same height again.
 Concrete lifting can improve the appearance of a pathway and help reduce accidental trips and falls.

 What’s Causing These Problems?